awsdocs/aws-cli-user-guide/doc_source/install-linux-python.md

    $ python --version
    ```
 **Note**
 If your Linux distribution came with Python, you may need to install the Python developer package in order to get the headers and libraries required to compile extensions and install the AWS CLI\.
-Install the developer package \(typically named python\-dev or python\-devel\) using your package manager\.
+Install the developer package \(typically named `python-dev` or `python-devel`\) using your package manager\.

 1. If Python 2\.7 or later is not installed, install Python with your distribution's package manager\.
 The command and package name varies:
    + On Debian derivatives such as Ubuntu, use `APT`: